Commerical lease - Form 7 Lease Breach Notices

 • Communicate with the Landlord: It may still be possible to discuss the situation with the landlord and negotiate either an extension of the remedy period or a payment plan.

-• Seek Professional Advice: Tenants should consider obtaining legal advice or assistance from a tenant advocate service to understand their options.
+• Seek Professional Advice: Tenants should consider seeking legal advice or assistance from a tenant advocate service to understand their options.

 • Apply for mediation: The Queensland Small Business Commissioner (QSBC) offers a mediation service for leasing disputes.

-The QSBC mediation services have helped tenants and landlords with active breach notices reach agreements that allow them to move forward with a realistic plan.
+The QSBC mediation services have helped tenants and landlords with active breach notices reach agreements that allow them to move forward with a realistic plan and avoid further legal action.

 Essential Tips: